anoma/namada/documentation/cubic-pos-article.md

 Namada's PoS module is inspired in large part by the PoS system of the Cosmos Hub and by [prior discussions](https://github.com/cosmos/cosmos-sdk/blob/019444ae4328beaca32f2f8416ee5edbac2ef30b/docs/architecture/adr-039-epoched-staking.md#pipelining-the-epochs) on its future improvements, which have not yet been implemented.
 The ["nothing at stake" problem](https://blog.ethereum.org/2014/01/15/slasher-a-punitive-proof-of-stake-algorithm) is solved by slashing misbehaving validators, which amounts primarily to confiscating their bonded tokens.

 In the PoS system, both users and validators are incentivized with rewards to contribute to the security of the network by bonding tokens in the PoS module.
-Namada has a regular schedule for minting new tokens (inflation), many of which are paid out to accounts that have bonded tokens.
-Non-valdating accounts can participate by *delegating* their tokens to a particular validator: the tokens are locked in the PoS system and the target validator can then use those tokens as voting power in the consensus mechanism.
+Namada has a regular schedule for minting new tokens (inflation), many of which are owed to accounts that have bonded tokens.
+Non-validating accounts can participate by *delegating* their tokens to a particular validator: the tokens are locked in the PoS system and the target validator can then use those tokens as voting power in the consensus mechanism and governance.

 This article is divided into three main sections.
 First, we describe the mechanics and configuration of the epoched PoS system.
 Then we describe Namada's novel approach to slashing for validator misbehavior.
 Finally, we describe the inflation and rewards system within the PoS module.